 In addition we teach our children the Guildford Diocese RE syllabus and use a holistic approach to embed spirituality and cultural links across all areas of learning.

 All our children will complete the statutory baseline assessment and our own baseline assessment within their first half term in school.
-We will continue to assess the children’s individual progress to inform the planning of the next steps in their learning.
+We will continue to assess the children’s individual progress, to inform the planning of the next steps in their learning

 In the Early Years Foundation Stage play is a fundamental part of children’s learning.
 ‘Hands-on’ experiences are how young children learn.
 Our carefully planned activities enable children to develop a wide range of social, language, mathematical, problem solving and investigative skills.
 We really want the children to go home and say “We’ve played all day!”

 A typical day will be based around a range of well planned play-based activities, both inside the classroom and in our outdoor learning environment.
 Many of the activities will be ‘child-led’, although a proportion of the day will be spent working on focussed tasks either individually, or in small groups, with the teacher and/or teaching assistant.